VSupunK/React-Learning-Zero2Herro/README.md

-# Before starting the app, we need to allow CORS by using `Allow CORS Extension`.
+## Before starting the app, we need to allow CORS by using `Allow CORS Extension`.

-# Bus we can't do always because when we use this app on onther computer, we will have to install this extension again.
+## But we can't do always because when we use this app on onther computer, we will have to install this extension again.
 Therefore we can you `CORSProxy.io`.

 - How to use?
     "https://corsproxy.io?-------API link----------"